VPN Connection Guide

 1. Open the platform UI.

-2. Open your active lab panel.
+2. Open your active lab or instance-backed challenge panel.

-3. Click Download VPN config.
+3. Click Download .conf or Copy to get your WireGuard config.

 4. Import that file into your WireGuard client.